Furnace Repair Checklist

 - Put in the new filter with the arrow motioning toward the heater to prevent damage.

-Flat filters need to be replaced monthly, while pleated filters should be used for somewhere in the vicinity of three months.
-You may also get a washable filter that you can use for about 10 years.
+Flat filters need to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you might have to put in a new filter sooner.

 To make the process smoother down the road, write with a permanent pen on your furnace housing or ductwork to indicate the airflow direction and filter size.